 By taking a safe standing roadshow unit demonstrating 'rail seats' around the country, to support the FSF safe standing campaign calling for clubs currently with all-seater grounds to be permitted, subject to appropriate new regulations, to create - if they wish - designated areas for safe standing in their stadia.

-We suggest that clubs might want to convert, say, 10% of their ground capacity into a standing section for home fans (e.g. lower tier behind the goal, shown red in example on right) and perhaps 5% for away fans (e.g. lower tier, opposite corner), thus leaving 85% of the stadium capacity as standard seating.
+We suggest that clubs might want to convert, say, 10% of their ground capacity into a standing section for home fans (e.g. lower tier behind the goal, shown red in the example layout) and perhaps 5% for away fans (e.g. lower tier, opposite corner), thus leaving 85% of the stadium capacity as standard seating.

 Example Stadium Layout